 Click here to learn more about Converting During COVID: Police Recruitment and Retention During COVID and Civil Unrest, including the full agenda and registration information.

-FRA is excited to bring the annual Police Recruitment and Retention Summit back as an in-person event on January 25-26, 2021 at The Bellevue Hotel in Philadelphia.
-For the second year, the conference will offer twice the content with a co-located track for women in public safety, filled with inspiring content to mentor, empower, and encourage female leadership within your organization.
+FRA is excited to bring the annual Police Recruitment and Retention Summit back as a virtual event on January 25-26, 2021.
+For the second year, the conference will feature inspiring content to mentor, empower, and encourage leadership within your organization.

-The two-day conference will feature nine scheduled networking opportunities, more than 20 esteemed speakers, and four key content themes: recruitment, retention, women in public safety, and mental and physical fitness.
+The two-day conference will feature scheduled networking opportunities and more than 20 esteemed speakers.

 Here’s a first look at a few of the general sessions on this year’s agenda: